-Credit risk arises on the buy-in which was transacted with one provider.
-This provider had an investment grade credit rating at the point of trade execution and credit risk is mitigated through the regulatory capital requirements placed on insurance providers.
+Credit risk arises on the buy-in which was transacted with two separate providers.
+Both providers had an investment grade credit rating at the point of trade execution and credit risk is mitigated through the regulatory capital requirements placed on insurance providers.